rotimi-best/react-tutorial/lesson_two/assignments.md

 8. In continuation of question 7, when the `score` value in the state gets to 10 then reset that value back to zero.

-9. Follow the instructions in this [codepen](https://codepen.io/RB_Projects/pen/xxxdZad)
+9. Follow the instructions in this [codepen](https://codepen.io/RB_Projects/pen/xxxdZad).
+Below is an example of how the result will look like
    ![Demo](https://raw.githubusercontent.com/rotimi-best/react-conditional-rendering/master/src/assets/user_list_if_admin.png)

 10. Follow the instructions in this [codepen](https://codepen.io/RB_Projects/pen/XWWRdWR)